 Some contact lenses are manufactured with a built-in anti-UV system.
 They may protect the wearer’s cornea but not the lids and conjunctiva.
 The use of sunglasses or goggles is still recommended.

 Always protect your eyes from UV radiation as prolonged exposure results to a cumulative effect that can cause a variety of eye conditions.
-Epidermoid carcinoma of the bulbar conjunctiva has also been associated with UV exposure.
+May skin cancers and conjunctival cancers are caused by UV exposure such as Epidermoid carcinoma of the bulbar conjunctiva and basal cell carcinoma of the skin.